ariel-nathan/React-Memories/README.md

   <img src="images/memories-app.png" alt="app">
 </p>

-Memories is a social media app where anyone can create, edit, delete, and like posts.
-I plan on implementing an authentication system so that each user has control over their own posts.
+Memories is a social media app where anyone can make a free account, sign in, and then create, edit, delete, and like posts.

 ### Built With